-179. Licences and written permissions to specify conditions, and to be signed
+210. Licences and written permissions to specify conditions, and to be signed

-- (1) Any licence or written permission granted under the provisions of this Act shall specify the period and locality for which and the conditions and restrictions subject to which, the same is granted, and shall be given under the signature of the competent authority and such fee than be charged there for as is prescribed by any rule under this Act in that behalf. - (2) Revocation of licences: Any licence or written permission granted under this Act may at any time be suspended or revoked by the competent authority, if any of it conditions or restrictions is infringed or evaded by the person to whom it has been granted, or if such person is convicted of any offence in any matter to which such licence or permission relates. - (3) When licence revoked, grantee to be deemed without licence: When any such licence or written permission is suspended or revoked, or when the period for which the same was granted has expired, the person to whom the same was granted shall for all purposes of this Act, be deemed to be without a licence or written permission until the order for suspending or revoking the same is cancelled, or until the same is renewed, as the case may be. - (4) Grantee to produce licence and permission, when required: Every person to whom any such licence or written permission has been granted, shall, while the same remains in force, at all reasonable time, produce the same, if so required by a police officer. - Explanation: For the purpose of this section any such infringement or evasion by, or conviction of, a servant or other agent acting on behalf of the person to whom the licence or written permission has been granted shall be deemed to be infringement or evasion by, or as the case may be, conviction of the person to whom such licence or written permission has been granted.
+- (1) Any licence or written permission granted under the provisions of this Act shall specify the period and locality for which and the conditions and restrictions subject to which, the same is granted, and shall be given under the signature of the competent authority and such fee than be charged there for as is prescribed by any rule under this Act in that behalf. - (2) Revocation of licences: Any licence or written permission granted under this Act may at any time be suspended or revoked by the competent authority, if any of it conditions or restrictions is infringed or evaded by the person to whom it has been granted, or if such person is convicted of any offence in any matter to which such licence or permission relates. - (3) When licence revoked, grantee to be deemed without licence: When any such licence or written permission is suspended or revoked, or when the period for which the same was granted has expired, the person to whom the same was granted shall for all purposes of this Act, be deemed to be without a licence or written permission until the order for suspending or revoking the same is cancelled, or until the same is renewed, as the case may be. - (4) Grantee to produce licence and permission, when required: Every person to whom any such licence or written permission has been granted, shall, while the same remains in force, at all reasonable time, produce the same, if so required by a police officer.
+Explanation: For the purpose of this section any such infringement or evasion by, or conviction - Explanation: For the purpose of this section any such infringement or evasion by, or conviction of, a servant or other agent acting on behalf of the person to whom the licence or written permission has been granted shall be deemed to be infringement or evasion by, or as the case maybe, conviction of the person to whom such licence or written permission has been granted.

-180. Public notices how to be given
+211. Public notices how to be given

-Any public notice required to be given under any of the provisions of this Act shall be in writing under the signature of a competent authority and shall be published as provided under Section 169 of Chapter XIII
+Any public notice required to be given under any of the provisions of this Act shall be in writing under the signature of a competent authority and shall be published as provided under Section 199 of Chapter XVI.